Nitrokey/opcard-rs/README.md

 ## Bug reports

-If you enconter a bug or have a feature request, please inform us on [our forum](https://support.nitrokey.com/).
+If you encounter a bug or have a feature request, please inform us on [our forum](https://support.nitrokey.com/).
 Please include the output of `gpg --card-status` so for context.